Walk in the Woods

 WT's Northbound Trail: Where imaginative literature, pioneer endeavors, and leadership training converge

-Some third graders at WT’s North Hills Campus found they had an affinity for “notching,” making notches in logs so they fit firmly together; others preferred clearing and leveling the building site; and a for a few, pounding the ground into a firm dirt floor was their strong suit.
+Some third graders at WT’s Lower School North Campus found they had an affinity for “notching,” making notches in logs so they fit firmly together; others preferred clearing and leveling the building site; and for a few, pounding the ground into a firm dirt floor was their strong suit.

 The fruits of their labors and talents—an authentic log cabin built from the ground up—became the first component of the Pioneer Village which when complete will feature a working blacksmith forge, a wood workers shed, a chopping block sawbuck, a Conestoga wagon, a wigwam, a campfire ring, and trading tables.